Skip to content

 Internal Queue Naming

-• tpc$<roottopic> — Virtual queue for topic broker invocation
+• tpc$<roottopic> — Virtual queue for topic broker invocation, one per root topic.

 Configuration Guide

-Defining a Persistent Queue with Custom Cache Size
+Defining a Persistent Queue with Custom Flow Control

-2. Add a queue entry under the queues entity with the desired properties.
+1. Add a queue definition under the queues entity.

 <swiftlet name="sys$queuemanager">